Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Discussion and final remarks

 \section{Discussion and final remarks}

-In this paper we have described how the analysis of spatial econometrics data requires the use of very specific models and how the Integrated Nested Laplace Approximation offers an alternative to model fitting.
+In this paper we have described how the analysis of spatial econometrics data requires the use of very specific models and how the integrated nested Laplace approximation offers an alternative to model fitting.
 Instead of resorting to MCMC methods, INLA aims at providing approximate inference on the marginal distribution of the model parameters.
 This methodology is implemented in the \RR package \pkg{R-INLA}, which includes a particular latent effect called \code{slm} which can be used to fit many spatial econometrics models.

 We have also shown how impacts can be approximated when models are fitted with \pkg{R-INLA}.
-We have developed a Gaussian approximation for the marginals distribution of the impacts that provides good point estimates.
-A better approximation to the posterior marginal of the impacts can be obtained by correcting the posterior standard deviation of our Gaussian approximation.
+As this requires multivariate posterior inference, the estimation of the impacts is achieved by sampling from the approximation to the joint posterior of the required coefficients and spatial autocorrelation parameter and computing the impacts using these samples.
+It is worth noting that these samples are independent, so less samples are required for inference than with typical MCMC algorithms.

 It should be noted that are several the advantages of using INLA and \pkg{R-INLA}.
 Not only model specification and fitting is very easy using \RR but also the computational speed allows us to explore a large number of models.
-When the model is not available within the range of latent models available in \pkg{R-INLA} it is often possible to fit conditioned models, on one or two model parameters, and then obtained the desired model by averaging over these models.
+When the model is not available within the range of latent models available in \pkg{R-INLA} it is often possible to fit conditional models, on one or two model parameters, and then obtained the desired model by averaging over these models.
 Furthermore, other important topics in Bayesian inference, such as prediction of missing responses, model selection and variable selection can be tackled with INLA.

 In the future, we expect to explore how to increase the number of Spatial Econometrics models available in \pkg{R-INLA} and how to extend them.
 In particular, we find that there is interesting work to do on models with more than one spatial term, spatio-temporal models, the analysis of panel data and how to account for measurement error in covariates, for example.
-We will also explore other ways of obtaining an approximation to the impacts.